Femoroacetabular impingement syndrome

 Loes Schiphouwer¹, Adam Weir² and Robin Smithuis³

-The term Femoroacetabular impingement syndrome should only be applied to patients with a clinical disorder defined by the triad of:
+The term femoroacetabular impingement syndrome should only be applied to patients with a clinical disorder defined by the triad of:

 - Symptoms in young individuals